Word Embedding A Powerful Tool — How To Use Word2Vec GloVe, FastText

 • There are three main word embedding algorithms; word2vec, GloVe, and FastText.
 All three have slightly different implementations and have their advantages and disadvantages.
 Understanding these differences will let you choose the correct algorithm for your task.

-• Depending on your problem, your data, and the processing power available to train a model, you might train your embeddings or use a pre-trained model instead.
+• Depending on your problem, data, and the processing power available to train a model, you might train your embeddings or use a pre-trained model instead.

 • Check out this article on sentence embedding to take it one step further.